eugenebelieve/terraform-deploy/README.md

  Inside Atlas create an API with public and private keys

-## Create a the terraform.tfvars file and copy the following
+## Create a the "terraform.tfvars" file and copy the following

 Create an API key inside MongoDB Atlas